EthyMoney/Daily-Programmer-Memes-Slideshow/README.md

 ## Log Output

-All Electron console.log statements are written to a file named `electron-log.txt` located in the root of the project for later review.
+All Electron (main, renderer, loader, etc) and image updater (scheduler, downloader) console.log statements are written to a file named `electron-log.txt` located in the root of the project for later review.
 This is useful for debugging purposes if you need it.

 ## License